khanhduytran0/Dopamine/README.md

 This is Dopamine fork for "AI" devices.
-It will not work on a prod.
+It will likely not work on what you have.
 AI here does not mean Artificial/Apple Intelligence.

 ## Jailbreaking your "AI" device
 > [!WARNING]